Executive president

-An executive president is the head of state who exercises authority over the governance of that state, and can be found in presidential, semi-presidential, and parliamentary systems.
+An executive president is a head of state who exercises authority over the governance of the state.
+The role can be found in presidential, semi-presidential, and parliamentary systems.
+Executive presidents are typically elected directly.

-They contrast with figurehead presidents, common in most parliamentary republics, in which the president serves symbolic, nonpolitical roles (and often is appointed to office by parliament) while the prime minister holds all relevant executive power.
-A small number of nations, like South Africa and Botswana, have both an executive presidency and a system of governance that is parliamentary, with the President elected by and dependent on the confidence of the legislature.
+An executive president contrasts with a figurehead president, which exists in most parliamentary republics, and fills a symbolic, nonpolitical role (and is often appointed by parliament) while the prime minister holds executive power.
+A small number of nations, like South Africa and Botswana, have both an executive presidency and a system of governance that is parliamentary, with the president elected by and dependent on the confidence of the legislature.
 In these states, the offices of president and prime minister (as both head of state and head of government respectively) might be said to be combined.

-The above examples notwithstanding, executive presidencies are found in presidential systems and semi-presidential systems.

 To prevent the abuse of power, checks and balances are implemented through the legislative and judiciary bodies.
 For example, in the United States one method is impeachment whereby the president can be held accountable if others deem their actions unconstitutional, with the most recent example being the impeachment trials of President Donald Trump.

 Elections

-In parliamentary republics, presidents are most commonly chosen by the legislature.
-However, in those countries with both a prime minister and a president, methods differ.
-For example, in Czechia a majority vote from the public elects the president.
+In parliamentary republics, where there is an executive president, they are most commonly chosen by the legislature.
+This is in contrast to parliamentary republics without an executive presidency, where the president is usually elected directly, most commonly via a two-round system.

-In full presidential systems and parliamentary systems with a constitutional presidency, the president is elected independently of the legislature.
+In full presidential systems and semi-presidential systems, the president is elected independently of the legislature.
 There are several methods in which to do this, including the plurality system and the two-round system.
 Whilst these methods use the popular vote, not all presidents are chosen in this way.
 For example, to be elected in the United States, a candidate must win a majority of the votes from the Electoral College, not the popular vote.